samuelmjn/flask-graphql-mongo-boilerplate/README.md

 #### Manual Deployment without Docker

-- Create a .env file using the `$ cp .env.example .env` command and replace the existing env variables with personal settings (MongoDB URL either srv or localhost)
+- Create a .env file using the `cp .env.example .env` command and replace the existing env variables with personal settings (MongoDB URL either srv or localhost)

 - Install dependencies either with pip or pipenv `pip3 install -r requirements.txt ` or using `pipenv`: `pip install pipenv && pipenv install`